Jcspoza/Jcspoza/README.md

 Currently I am teaching scratch to persons wit intellectual disabilities

 Also I speach to teens about social networks like tiktok in the sense to protect from risk of bad use and wellbeing

+You can reach me by mail : jcspoza@gmail.com